← Back to 史記

 1

-Wu Taibo, and Taibo's younger brother Zhongyong, were both sons of the King Tai of Zhou, and were the older brothers of King Jili.
-Jili was worthy and had a sage son, Chang.
-King Tai wanted to establish Jili and reach Chang, so Taibo and Zhongyong, these two men, then fled to the Jing Man, tattooed their bodies and cut their hair, showing they could not be used, in order to avoid Jili.
-Jili was indeed established, and this was the King Ji, and Chang became King Wen.
-When Taibo fled to the Jing Man, he named himself Gou Wu.
-The Jing Man considered him righteous, and more than a thousand families followed and submitted to him, and they established him as Wu Taibo.
+Taibo and his younger brother Zhongyong were both sons of King Tai of Zhou and elder brothers of King Jili.
+Jili was worthy and had the sage son Chang, so King Tai wanted to establish Jili and then Chang.
+Taibo and Zhongyong therefore fled to the Jing Man, tattooed their bodies, and cut their hair to show they could not be used, thereby yielding the succession to Jili.
+Jili was indeed established, and he became King Ji, while Chang became King Wen.
+When Taibo fled to the Jing Man, he called himself Gouwu.
+The Jing Man considered him righteous, and more than a thousand families followed and submitted to him, so he was established as Wu Taibo.

 2

-Taibo died without a son, and his younger brother Zhongyong was established, and this was Wu Zhongyong.
-Zhongyong died, and his son Jijian was established.
-Jijian died, and his son Shuda was established.
-Shuda died, and his son Zhouzhang was established.
+Taibo died without a son, and his younger brother Zhongyong was established as Wu Zhongyong.
+When Zhongyong died, his son Jijian was established.
+When Jijian died, his son Shuda was established.
+When Shuda died, his son Zhouzhang was established.
 At this time, King Wu of Zhou conquered Yin and sought the descendants of Taibo and Zhongyong, and found Zhouzhang.
-Zhouzhang already ruled Wu, and therefore they enfeoffed him.
-Then they enfeoffed Zhouzhang's younger brother Yuzhong at the former Xia capital north of Zhou, and this was Yuzhong, listed as a feudal lord.
+Zhouzhang was already ruling Wu, so Zhou enfeoffed him there.
+Then they enfeoffed Zhouzhang’s younger brother Yuzhong in the former Xia capital north of Zhou, and he became Yuzhong, one of the feudal lords.

 3

-When Zhouzhang died, his son Xiongsui was established on the throne.
+When Zhouzhang died, his son Xiongsui was established.
 When Xiongsui died, his son Kexiang was established.
-Kexiang died, and his son Qiang Jiuyi was established.
-Qiang Jiuyi died, and his son Yu Qiaoyiwu was established.
-Yu Qiaoyiwu died, and his son Kelu was established.
-Kelu died, and his son Zhouyou was established.
-Zhouyou died, and his son Quyu was established.
-Quyu died, and his son Yiwu was established.
-Yiwu died, and his son Qinchu was established.
-Qinchu died, and his son Zhuan was established.
+When Kexiang died, his son Qiang Jiuyi was established.
+When Qiang Jiuyi died, his son Yuqiaoyiwu was established.
+When Yuqiaoyiwu died, his son Kelu was established.
+When Kelu died, his son Zhouyu was established.
+When Zhouyu died, his son Quyu was established.
+When Quyu died, his son Yiyi was established.
+When Yiyi died, his son Qinchu was established.
+When Qinchu died, his son Zhuan was established.
 Zhuan died, and his son Pogao was established.
 Pogao died, and his son Goubei was established.
 At this time, Duke Xian of Jin extinguished the Duke of Yu north of Zhou, in order to open the way for Jin to attack Guo.
 Goubei died, and his son Quqi was established.
 Quqi died, and his son Shoumeng was established.
 When Shoumeng was established, Wu began to grow even greater and called itself king.

 4